gkorpal/minimal-gross/README.md

         └── maximal.py
 ```

 The `__init__.py` (empty) files are required to make Python treat directories containing the file as packages.
-The rest of the files in each sub-directory are described below.
+The rest of the files in each subdirectory are described below.

 #### A.1 `fp`
 Contains all functions that work only for supersingular elliptic curves with j-invariant lying in $\mathbb{F}_p$.
 - `gross`: Contains the algorithms from our paper.
     - `numeric.py` and `symbolic.py` contain SageMath implementations of our algorithm that let one compute the Gram matrix of the minimal Gross lattice given the first successive minima $D_1$ value.
     - `type.py` contains a function to classify and extract parameters from the Gram matrix of the minimal Gross lattice into one of the four types described in the paper for the 13 CM curves over $\mathbb{Q}$.
 - `ibukiyama`: `maximal.py` contains a SageMath implementation of the algorithm from [Li-Ouyang-Xu](http://staff.ustc.edu.cn/~yiouyang/curve_over_Fp_1101.pdf) that lets us compute Ibukiyama's maximal orders $O(q,r)$ and $O'(q,r)$.
 It also contains other helper functions to compute the Gross lattice and Gram matrix.

 #### A.2 `fp2`